DrHazemAli/DrHazemAli/README.md

 My work can be found on **[Skytells Research GitHub](https://github.com/skytells-research)**, where I explore AI solutions for real-world challenges.

 ### 🎙 Speaking & Conferences
-I have been a featured speaker at several notable conferences, including **IDEX23**, where I discussed the role of AI in shaping the future of business.
-These platforms provide opportunities to share ideas with industry leaders and explore the latest advancements in technology.
+I have been a featured speaker at several notable conferences, where I’ve shared insights on AI, entrepreneurship, and technology advancements.
+These platforms provide opportunities to engage with industry leaders and explore the latest advancements in technology.

+- 🇦🇪 **IDEX23:** Advancing military defense through AI technologies.
+- 🇪🇬 **Thinkers:** Keynote at the Canadian University in Cairo.
+- 🇺🇸 **WWDC (US):** Attending Apple’s Worldwide Developers Conference.
+- 🇹🇷 **Invision:** AI-powered robotics and building industries that think.
+- 🇵🇸 **Skytells Conference (Palestine):** Discussing innovative tech solutions.
+- 🇪🇬 **Entrepreneurs (Egypt 2018):** Focusing on entrepreneurship and tech innovation.

 ### 🎥 Television & Shows